2024 Magdeburg car attack: Investigation

 According to Germany's head of domestic security agency BKA, Holger Münch, the authorities have yet to determine a motive.
 The federal prosecutors would take up the case if the killings were deemed to be acts of terrorism caused by an attacker motivated by political or religious convictions.
 Münch stated that prior to the attack, police received a tip from Saudi Arabian authorities about a tweet in which Taleb threatened Germany would pay a "price" for its treatment of Saudi refugees.
 The police in Magdeburg, the capital of Saxony-Anhalt, started looking into it, and "proceedings were initiated" according to Münch, but he also added that the threats were too unspecific.
 Münch stated that the actions of the suspect appeared to follow "a completely atypical pattern".

 On 21 December, the suspect behind the attack was brought before a judge, who behind closed doors ordered him to be kept in custody on five counts of murder, multiple counts of attempted murder and grievous bodily harm.
-He may be facing possible indictment.
+On 26 June 2026, the defendant was found guilty of six counts of murder, multiple counts of attempted murder, and aggravated bodily harm, and sentenced to life imprisonment.

-The suspect's potential motivations are being investigated by police, including whether or not they were influenced by discontent with Germany's treatment of Saudi refugees, according to Horst Walter Nopens, head of the local public prosecutor's office.
+The suspect's potential motivations was investigated by police, including whether or not they were influenced by discontent with Germany's treatment of Saudi refugees, according to Horst Walter Nopens, head of the local public prosecutor's office.
 Investigators found that he had tried to build connections to far-right organisations in Germany and the UK, including Germany's AfD party as well as Tommy Robinson, the founder of the far-right English Defence League.